Monitoring Model Deterioration with Explainable Uncertainty Estimation via Non-parametric Bootstrap: Conclusion

 \subsection{Reproducibility Statement}

-To ensure reproducibility of our results, we make the data, data preparation routines, code repositories and methods publicly available\footnote{See \url{https://anonymous.4open.science/r/MonitoringUncertainty}.}.
-Our novel uncertainty methods are included in the open-source Python package \texttt{doubt}\footnote{See \url{https://anonymous.4open.science/r/doubt-BAA4}.}.
-Note that we do not perform any hyperparameter tuning throughout our work.
-Instead, we use default \texttt{scikit-learn} parameters.
+To ensure reproducibility of our results, we make the data, data preparation routines, code repositories, and methods publicly available\footnote{\url{https://github.com/cmougan/MonitoringUncertainty}}.
+Our novel uncertainty methods are included in the open-source Python package \texttt{doubt}\footnote{\url{https://github.com/saattrupdan/doubt}.}.
 We describe the system requirements and software dependencies of our experiments.
-Our experiments were run on a 16 vCPU server with 60 GB RAM.
+Our experiments were run on an 8 vCPU server with 60 GB RAM.